code-ninja/in-60-seconds/PITCHME.md

 ## What is empathy?

 @ul[spaced text-white]
-- Feeling how others feel
+- To feel how others feel
-- Making a connection
+- To make a connection with others
+- The ability to understand and share another's feelings
+@ulend

+---

+## Why should we practice empathy in software engineering?

+Despite it seeming like a pragmatic industry:
+@ul[spaced text-white]
+- Software is built by humans
+- Software is built with humans
+- Software is build for humans
 @ulend

 ---